-Once a week, third term.
-Twice a weck, fourth and fifth terms.
+One hour a week, third term.
+Two hours per week, fourth and fifth terms.

 Nature Study Ik, Agricultural

 The object of this course is to give students some knowledge of the fundamental facts of the growth, propagation and care of common plants, suitable for use with very young children.